nishalsach/readlas2pcd/README.md

       ./readLAS2PCD <INPUT-PATH>

- The code also contains provisions to downsample the original LAS file, however, since this repositry has been forked from another version, that functionality is unverified here.
+ The code also contains provisions to downsample the original LAS file.
+However, since this repositry has been forked from another version, that functionality is unverified here.